getify/Functional-Light-JS/ch6.md

 Why?
 Because the array is still totally mutable, even though `x` is a constant.

 The confusion around `const` and "constant" only dealing with assignments and not value semantics is a long and dirty story.
 It seems a high degree of developers in just about every language that has a `const` stumble over the same sorts of confusions.
-Java in fact deprecated `const` and introduced a new keyword `final` just to separate itself from the confusion over "constant" semantics.
+Java in fact deprecated `const` and introduced a new keyword `final` at least in part to separate itself from the confusion over "constant" semantics.

 Setting aside the confusion detractions, what importance does `const` hold for the FPer, if not to have anything to do with creating an immutable value?